ElliotOusley/CS362_Team_11_Project/Mid_Term_Report.md

 ### Use case 4: Solving a mini learning challenge to “unlock” more parts of the game, or advance to a new level.

 Triggers:
 The player reaches a certain point in the game (i.e a locked door) and will need to complete a challenge to advance to the next level or portion of the game.
-Depending on overall game, trigger could also be losing a battle, need to solve challenge to revive.

 Preconditions:
 * The player must have access to the game/coding challenge interface